b-x-wu/palette-hacker/documentation/devlog.md

 ## 11/29/22 11:59 PM

 It's after Thanksgiving break, and I spent a good bit of time messing around with Webpack in a different branch, but now we're a few days from the due date.
 This means that I need to pick and choose what I actually want to do.
 First things first, I need to remove the login capability.
 Next, I need to apply some styles.
 I think I'm going to use Bootstrap for pretty.

+## 12/1/22 6:23 PM

+Ok so the project is due tomorrow, and I have two huge problems to overcome still.
+First, I need another database schema.
+I think I'm going to pull through on sessions.
+In this case, I'll have a user that has an id, the persistant session id, and a list of palettes (probably in palette ids) that have been created with this session.
+When a user opens up the extension on a webpage, we will query the user's palettes and pull out palettes that they have made for that *exact* page (not concerning relevance).

+## 12/1/22 11:21 PM

+It's not going to work if I use the session, so new idea.
+I'm going to generate a new token from chrome and store it in the chrome storange.
+That should keep for the lifetime of the extension.
+That's going to become the unique use id in the database that's stored in the schema.
+I'm using the code provided in [this](https://stackoverflow.com/questions/23822170/getting-unique-clientid-from-chrome-extension) Stack Overflow response.